weaviate-tutorials/nuxt-vector-search/README.md

-# Generative Search with [Weaviate](https://weaviate.io/), Next.js and [Open AI](https://openai.com/)
+# Generative Search with [Weaviate](https://weaviate.io/), Nuxt.js and [Open AI](https://openai.com/)

-This repo should help get you started developing with Weaviate and React.
+This repo should help get you started developing with Weaviate and Vue 3.

 ![Weaviate]()